code-dipanshuRaj/chat-server-in-C/README.md

   - Handles two I/O streams: keyboard input and incoming server messages.
   - Simple command parsing (`/msg <user> <text>`) for private messaging.

+- **Other clients do the same with a different name.
+Example commands:**
+  -Broadcast: Hello everyone!
+  -Private message: /msg bob Hey Bob, are you there?
+  -List users: /list
+  -Quit: /quit
 ---

 ## How to Build